voinoid/blog/data/blog/types-of-leaders.md

 In my view, one needs to combine these leadership styles.
 People should be sufficiently rewarded monetarily, especially when they are contributing significantly to your own or the company's profits.
 However, the reward should not be the thing that motivates them to work for you.
 The reward should be a by-product of the intrinsic motivation to do something useful and meaningful.

-# motivation, emotion, and cognition
+# Motivation, emotion, and cognition

-## intrinsic and extrinsic motivation
+## Intrinsic and extrinsic motivation

 Are you intrinsically or extrinsically motivated?
 What about your colleagues?